3 The manufacturer's submissions

 3.1

 The decision problem defined the population as people with schizophrenia aged 15 to 17 years, in line with the marketing authorisation.
 Consideration of the population with schizophrenia aged 18 years and older was outside the remit of this appraisal.
-The manufacturer considered only one antipsychotic treatment, olanzapine, as a comparator to aripiprazole, despite the decision problem listing risperidone, quetiapine and amisulpride as other comparators.
+The manufacturer considered only 1 antipsychotic treatment, olanzapine, as a comparator to aripiprazole, despite the decision problem listing risperidone, quetiapine and amisulpride as other comparators.
 The manufacturer justified these omissions on the grounds that data for these comparators from randomised controlled trials (RCTs) in adolescents were not available.

 3.2